If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Faster!

 During the Jetfighter Assault minigame in Chapter XVI, Jeanne speaks to Bayonetta from the jet's cockpit.
 All of her voice lines begin and end with the crackle of a transmitter, and have a filter applied to them.
-One line that is spoken has an unedited version that remains in the files.
+One line has an unedited version that remains in the files.

 I'll take care of them, Cereza.
 Hurry to the temple!

 vo_pl0212.dat contains audio files of Enzo screaming for help, with a robotic filter over them.
-This filter is used when characters speak from the human realm while Bayonetta is in Purgatorio. pl0212.dat itself has a model of Enzo flailing his arms (used in the Prologue as his car goes out of control).
-Unlike the one used in-game, this particular model is shaded in grey, much like how characters are seen while in Purgatorio.
+This filter is used when characters speak from the human realm while Bayonetta is in Purgatorio. pl0212.dat itself is a model of Enzo flailing his arms while outside Purgatorio, which can be seen during the final credits fight upon his plane.

 Prerelease Audio